BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 >There was no 'Eureka!' moment.
 It was not like the legendary apple falling on Newton's head [...].
 Inventing the World Wide Web involved my growing realisation that there was a power in arranging ideas in an unconstrained, weblike way.
 And that awareness came to me through preceisely that kind of process. -- Tim Berners-Lee

 The opposition to the Cold War establishment, combined with a firm vision of the internet, prompted an ironic transformation.
 The future seemed bright.
 Utopian visions of the future were prevalent, dreams that were later amplified by the Hippie movement in 1967.
 The roots of many tech gurus can be traced back to counterculture environments that advocated individual freedom, non-conformity, free love, drugs, and rock music.

 Guided by this vision, counterculturalists and technologists alike came together to reimagine computers as tools for personal liberation, community building in virtual and decidedly alternative spaces, and for exploring bold new social frontiers.
 Despite the internet never truly escaping from power concentrations, it provided us with a compelling vision of a potential future; a fever dream of an alternative societal structure.
 But what happened to this dream?

-Observing the major cities in the U.S. around 1975, one could distinguish two groups of radical left-wing artists.
+One could argue that it was the Left's failure to act collectively and assertively that was at fault.
-One group sought to change material realities through collective activism.
+Certainly, some were striving to transform material realities through collective activism.
-The other group aimed to change people's minds.
+However, others were trying to alter people's mindsets.
-While the first group embraced bureaucracy, hierarchies, and organizations, the second group advocated for abolishing all of those structures and turning to small-scale technologies, LSD, etc. However, drugs without purpose are akin to an escape kit without an instruction manual.
+While the former group embraced bureaucracy, hierarchies, and organizations, the latter group campaigned to eliminate all those structures, instead promoting small-scale technologies, LSD, and so on.
+This anarchistic reflex may seem appealing, but individual freedom in a highly interconnected society either stems from collective negotiation or from individual domination over others.
+Using drugs aimlessly is akin to having an escape kit without an instruction manual.

 >Taking MDMA is like improving [Microsoft] Windows: no matter how much tinkering Bill [Gates] does, MS Windows will always be shit because it is built on top of the rickety structure of DOS -- Mark Fisher